Code of Professional Conduct

 Employees are required to comply with the Internal Labor Code, as well as circulars and management instructions.

-Regardless of the sector and the tasks, employees must demonstrate their abilities and skills in order to achieve the objectives set related to the:
+Regardless of the sector and the tasks, employees must demonstrate their abilities and skills to achieve the objectives set related to the:

 • Achievement of results.